Naines/LLD-Learning/src/main/java/com/nainesh/problems/tictactoe/README.md

-# Parking Lot System (LLD)
+# Tic Tac Toe (LLD)

 ## Problem Statement

-Design and implement a Parking Lot Management System that supports parking and unparking of vehicles, parkingTicket generation, fee calculation, and management of multiple floors and spot types.
+Design and implement a Tic Tac Toe game that allows two players to play on a NxN board, alternating turns, and determines the winner or a draw.

 ---

 ## Requirements

-- **Multiple Floors:** The parking lot can have multiple floors.
-- **Parking Spots:** Each floor has multiple parking spots of different types (e.g., car, bike, truck).
-- **Vehicle Types:** Support for different vehicle types (see `vehicletype/`).
-- **Ticketing:** Generate a parkingTicket when a vehicle is parked.
-- **Unparking:** Allow vehicles to unpark and calculate the parking fee.
-- **Fee Calculation:** Support for different fee strategies (see `fee/`).
-- **Spot Allocation:** Allocate the nearest available spot of the correct type.
+- **Two Players:** The game is played between two players.
+- **Board:** The game uses a NxN board.
+- **Turns:** Players take turns to place their symbol (X or O) on the board.
+- **Win Condition:** The game detects when a player has won (three in a row, column, or diagonal).
+- **Draw Condition:** The game detects when the board is full and the game is a draw.
+- **Input Validation:** The game prevents moves to already occupied cells.
-- **Extensibility:** Easy to add new vehicle types, spot types, or fee strategies.
+- **Extensibility:** Easy to change the board size or add new features.

 ---

 ## Core Entities

-- **ParkingLot:** Main class managing the entire parking lot, floors, and overall operations.
+- **Game:** Manages the game flow, player turns, and game status.
+- **Board:** Represents the NxN grid and provides methods to update and check the board.
-- **ParkingFloor:** Represents a single floor in the parking lot, manages its spots.
+- **Cell:** Represents a single cell on the board.
-- **ParkingSpot:** Represents an individual parking spot, knows its type and occupancy.
-- **Ticket:** Represents a parking parkingTicket issued when a vehicle is parked.
+- **Player:** Represents a player with a name and symbol.
+- **Symbol:** Enum for X and O.
-- **VehicleType (in `vehicletype/`):** Enum or classes for different vehicle types.
+- **GameStatus:** Enum for IN_PROGRESS, DRAW, WIN.
-- **Fee Calculation (in `fee/`):** Classes for calculating parking fees based on duration and vehicle type.

 ---